iambrainstorming/iambrainstorming.github.io/src/chapters/programming/foss_philosophy.md

 ## Free is not free access to closed source app

 The term "free" in FOSS does not mean that users have free access to api of closed-source applications.

-In fact, FOSS is often presented as a safer and more transparent alternative to proprietary software.
+You have access to use the program for free, but in closed source software you have no control over the app; neither can you distribute it freely.
+For example, an ed tech company can provide some material within the app for free, but make it patented and illegal to share or modify it by others.

+In this scenario, the term "free" refers to the lack of monetary cost associated with using the app, but it does not equate to freedom in terms of control and usage.
+Users have limited rights and are subject to the conditions set by the company, which may restrict their ability to modify, share, or distribute the app.

-Proprietary software or closed-source software, is the opposite of FOSS.
-It restricts users' freedom by keeping the source code hidden and preventing them from studying, modifying, or distributing it.
-This creates an imbalance of power, where the developer or owner holds control over the software and its users.
+Proprietary software, such as the example mentioned, often relies on patents and copyrights to protect its intellectual property and maintain control over its users.
+This creates an imbalance of power, where the developer or owner holds all the rights to the software and its users must abide by their terms and conditions.

+In contrast, Free and Open Source Software (FOSS) offers users the freedom to run, copy, distribute, study, change, and improve the software without any restrictions.
+The source code of FOSS is openly available for anyone to inspect, modify, and share.
+This ensures that users have control over their software and are not subject to the limitations imposed by proprietary software companies.

+By choosing FOSS, users can avoid the risks associated with proprietary software, such as restrictions on usage, distribution, and modification.
+FOSS fosters a collaborative and transparent environment, where users can contribute to the development and improvement of the software, ensuring that it remains safe, secure, and trustworthy.

 ## “Free” as in freedom, to show we do not mean the software is gratis